 Extract Last Word

-In the example above, ‘-1’ denotes the first word but started to be reading from the right of the string. sep=” ” denotes a single space as a delimiter (It’s the default delimiter in the word function)
+In the example above, ‘-1’ denotes the first word to be extracted from the right of the string.

 For example: convert the case to uppercase or lowercase.